Flights halted at Gatwick after emergency landing

 LONDON Fifteen people were injured when a Virgin Atlantic plane made an emergency landing on Monday at London Gatwick, the capital's second-largest airport, the airport said.

-Virgin's Airbus A330 aircraft, which was travelling to Orlando in the United States, was forced to turn back soon after its take-off due to a fire in the hold, according to media reports.
+Virgin's Airbus A330 aircraft, which was travelling to Orlando, was forced to turn back soon after its take-off due to a fire in the hold, according to media reports.

 Passengers suffered a range of injuries, including suspected fractures and cuts, as they escaped the aircraft using the emergency chutes.